Siddharth1698/Image-Captioning-with-Deep-Learning-and-NLP/README.md

 Steps to run:

-1. Run webcam_test.ipynb to test webcame and test.ipynb to upload caption and test.
+1. Run webcam_test.ipynb to test webcam and test.ipynb to upload caption and test.

 Working: